Yahweh is referred to as the Savior in the Old and New Testaments (1 Timothy 1:1, 2:3, Luke 1:47, Isaiah 43:11, 45:21, Hosea 13:4).

 Messiah In the Old Testament

 Men are anointed by God, but there is only one Messiah, and this glorious title belongs to God.
-If the meaning of Messiah is anointed then all who are anointed could be called Messiah.
+If the meaning of Messiah is anointed, then all who are anointed could be called the Messiah.

-King David was anointed by Yahweh, as stated in Psalm 89:20.
-However, he is not referred to as the Messiah.
+King David is Yahweh’s anointed one, as stated in 2 Chronicles 6:42; however, he is not referred to as the Messiah.

-This indicates that the title of “Messiah” and the word “anointed” cannot be used interchangeably; they are two entirely different words.
+This indicates that the title “Messiah” and the word “anointed” cannot be used interchangeably; they are two distinct words.

-• In the Old Testament, “Masiah” is translated as “Messiah” twice and “anointed” 37 times.
+- In the Old Testament, “Masiah” is translated as “Messiah” twice; it is also improperly translated as “anointed” 37 times.

 Daniel 9:24 Seventy weeks are determined upon thy people and upon thy holy city, to finish the transgression, and to make an end of sins, and to make reconciliation for iniquity, and to bring in everlasting righteousness, and to seal up the vision and prophecy, and to “anoint” (H4886) the most Holy.